4 Simple Steps to Save, Organize, and Print Photos

 This is my favorite part!

-• Choose what you want to order (There are lots of options–photo books, wall decor, calendars).
+- Choose what you want to order (There are many options–photo books, wall decor, calendars).

 You’ve saved, organized, and ordered photo prints.
-Now all you have to do is wait a few days for your lovely prints to be delivered right to your door.
+Now, you only have to wait a few days for your lovely prints to be delivered right to your door.

 Step 4